School Dress Code

 - Shorts should be of appropriate length to not create a distraction or discomfort among students and staff.

-- If a student stands with arms at his/her side, shorts should be longer than his/her middle finger tips.
+- (in general) If a student stands with arms down at his/her side, the shorts should be longer than his/her fingertips.

 Accessories and Footwear

-- Hoods on sweatshirts or jackets may not be worn over the head while inside classrooms or hallways (with the exception of religious dress codes), both for safety and learning effectiveness.
+- Hoods on sweatshirts or jackets may not be worn over the head and ears while inside classrooms or hallways (with the exception of religious dress codes).

 - Hats may be worn outside for the purpose of avoiding sun exposure.